 *Fire-kilned bricks were not the same as previous Canaanite stone building structures, which would reach perhaps two stories.

-*Search, Connecting the Bible – Deeper Bible Study, “Identifying Nimrod and Understanding the Tower of Babel”: provides a powerful case for Cush as this son of rebellion.
-This video is highly recommended.
+*Search, Connecting the Bible – Deeper Bible Study, “Identifying Nimrod and Understanding the Tower of Babel”: provides a robust case for Cush as this ‘son of rebellion.’
+This video is highly recommended (YouTube).

 The new technology of fired bricks is employed to build the ziggurat, but to what ends is the ziggurat built?
-Fired bricks are now a known technology, and most historians conclude that ziggurats have already peppered the landscape and were probably used for religious and communal meetings or celebrations.
-The ziggurat would not be intended as a grand exercise to make a name for the people who built such structures, but more likely used for pagan rituals and were much smaller in size.
-It seems clear that the gods themselves are perceived as outside of man and above (heaven).
+Earlier ziggurats were not intended as grand structures to make a name for the people who built them, but were more likely used for pagan rituals and were much smaller in size.
+In the ancient world, fired bricks were a well-established technology.
+Ziggurats were a prominent feature of the landscape, likely used for communal gatherings or celebrations.

-As for Nimrod, the final biblical conclusion is cast in the negative.
+As for Nimrod, the final biblical conclusion is cast in a negative light.
 Making a ‘name for ourselves’, man proposes himself as reaching up to heaven, an assumption into heaven, representing a kind of hubris, instead of manifesting contriteness and receiving God’s hand reaching down to him.
+It seems clear that the gods themselves are perceived as being outside of humanity and above, in the heavens.
 The ancient world quickly returns to grasping instead of receiving.
-The family of the corrupted Ham proceeds into rebellion toward God.
+Much like Adam and Eve, man is still reaching for power and status outside of God.
+The family of the corrupted Ham proceeds into rebellion against Him.

-*See, Cain’s Inheritance.
+*See Cain’s Inheritance.

-This consolidation is the first disobedience to God’s plan for man, and with it the city-state takes on magnitude (power)—man’s power increases, God’s authority is diminished.
-Nor shall its people continue to expand forthrightly, but it is supposed that other people shall come to them in that they have made a name for themselves, representing the second sin, hubris.
-None of these considerations seem to have godly intent, they are the configurations of men, and they are born out of the rebellion of Ham.
+Under Nimrod’s leadership, the Hamite people enter a new land in mass, the land of Shinar (Sumer).
+They determined that there should be no more scattering of their people.
+Consolidation of power then occurs, and in no way replicates God’s plan, which is for the people to slowly spread out across the land.
+This consolidation marks the first disobedience to God’s plan for humanity, and with it, the city-state assumes magnitude (power)—man’s self-power increases, God’s authority is replaced with the Cain technology, as well as the arts of the fallen angels.
+Nor shall the people of Ham continue to expand forthrightly, but it is supposed that other people shall come to them in that they have made a name for themselves, representing the second sin, hubris.
+None of their considerations seems to have a godly intent; their ideas are the configurations of men, and these ideas are born out of the rebellion of Ham.

 “In that year, according to tradition, knowledge of the Lord was scarce among men, and certain forces in the Near East wished to keep things that way.
 Stories collected in medieval times, later published under the title Ma’a-sei Avraham Avinu (“Deeds of Abraham Our Father”), recall his birth as being marked by a star rising in the east, consuming other stars.
 At this fearful wonder, priests at the court of the Mesopotamian tyrant, Nimrod, prophesied that a child was to be born whose descendants would seize the spiritual future of mankind, condemning the old gods to the ashes, to be replaced by the One God.
 Nimrod trembled at this.
 Almost alone among his contemporaries, who were ignorant of the Almighty, he knew God and hated Him.
 The Bible itself mentions Nimrod only in passing, noting that he was “a mighty hunter before the Lord,” which the Oral Torah understands to mean that he hunted men’s souls, seeking to turn them away from God.
 So Nimrod, advised by Satan, literally hunted Abraham.
 The future patriarch was born in a cave suffused with supernatural light, and God sent the angel Gabriel to protect him, causing a black cloud to hide the child from his enemies.
 The boy was called Abraham.”*